Guide to Off-Campus Living

 Brown-Owned Off-Campus Housing

-The Office of Auxiliary Housing rents and manages approximately 150 residential housing units ranging in size from efficiency/one bedroom to multi-bedroom apartments and houses.
-These living units surround the campus and occupy an area that extends to Lloyd Avenue on the north, Brown Street to the west, Power Street to the south, and Hope Street to the east.
-They provide housing for approximately 175 graduate, medical, and undergraduate students.
+The Office of Auxiliary Housing rents and manages approximately 175 residential housing units ranging in size from efficiency apartments to multi-bed apartments and houses.
+These living units surround the campus and occupy an area that extends to Bowen Street on the north, Brown Street to the west, Power Street to the south, and Hope Street to the east.
+They provide housing for approximately 115 graduate, medical, and undergraduate students.
+After renewals are calculated, roughly 70 units are available each academic year.

 Finding an Apartment

 START EARLY!
 You are most likely to find housing that suits your taste, fills your needs, and fits your budget if you allow plenty of time for your apartment search.
-Undergraduate students, however, should not sign a lease unless and until they have written confirmation of off-campus permission from the Office of Residential Life.
+Undergraduate students should refer to this page to confirm their eligibility to live off campus.

 Be aware that Providence zoning prohibits more than three unrelated persons from living in the same apartment or single-family house.
-Violating city zoning laws could result in termination of lease or eviction.
+Violating city zoning laws could result in termination of lease/rental agreement or eviction.

 EXPLORE ALL YOUR OPTIONS, which include: